 A more effective approach is found in Composite AI — a unified architecture that combines multiple AI techniques to deliver intelligent, goal-oriented analysis.
 Within this architecture, Agentic AI components autonomously plan and execute multi-step reasoning tasks.
 They work with structured knowledge graphs and verified data, pursue clearly defined objectives (e.g., identify the UBO), and orchestrate workflows across other AI elements like LLMs and ML models.
 Most importantly, they generate transparent, human-readable insights that trace every step of the analysis, ensuring full auditability and explainability for regulators.

-Effective UBO automation requires a structured, multi-layered process.
-This framework breaks the challenge down into three manageable, technology-driven steps.
+Effective UBO automation requires a structured, multi-layered process that breaks the challenge down into three manageable, technology-driven steps.

 Financial institutions often hold fragmented data across legacy systems.
 For example, one system may have a full company name, another just an email, and a third only a physical address.
 Before any analysis can occur, this data must be unified.
 Using an ontology-based knowledge graph, Entity Resolution technology synthesizes these disparate data points, inferring connections based on contextual clues to create a single, reliable view of each entity.
 This unified view is the non-negotiable foundation for accurate ownership analysis.